J. D. Martinez: 2018

-Martinez finished the 2018 season with 43 home runs and a career high 130 RBIs, which led MLB.
+Martinez finished the 2018 season with 43 home runs and a career-high 130 RBIs, which led MLB.
 He also led the Red Sox in home runs and hits.
 In Game 1 of the ALDS, Martinez hit a three-run home run in the first inning off New York starter J. A. Happ; Boston won the game 5–4.
 In Game 5 of the ALCS, Martinez hit a solo home run versus Houston starter Justin Verlander; Boston won the game, 4–1, to clinch a World Series berth and face the Los Angeles Dodgers.
 In Game 5 of the World Series, Martinez homered in the seventh inning to increase the Red Sox lead to 4–1.
 The Red Sox went on to win the game, capturing their ninth World Series title.
 In the 2018 postseason, Martinez batted .300/.403/.520 with three home runs and 14 RBIs, tallying one home run in each of Boston's three playoff series.

 On October 26, Martinez was announced as the American League recipient of the annual Hank Aaron Award.
 He won two Silver Slugger Awards, one as an outfielder and one as a designated hitter, becoming the first player to win more than one in the same season.
 He was also named the Players Choice Award winner for 2018 Player of the Year.

-2019 season
+2019

 While visiting the Seattle Mariners on March 31, 2019, Martinez homered for his 1,000th career hit, walked twice and collected four RBIs.
 In a road game versus the Baltimore Orioles on May 7, he hit his 200th career home run.
 At the end of June, he had a .298 average with 18 home runs and 47 RBIs.
 Martinez was selected as a reserve designated hitter to the 2019 All-Star Game.
 For the season, Martinez batted .304 with 36 home runs and 105 RBIs.
 He had the highest batting average against left-handers of all major league batters with 100 or more at bats against them (.404).
 He had the lowest Soft Contact Percentage of all American League batters, at 10.2%.

 When asked about exercising his opt-out clause following the club's final regular season game, Martinez responded, "I don't mind moving around.
 I kind of like it."
 However, on November 4, his agent Scott Boras announced that Martinez would not be exercising his opt-out and would remain with Boston.
 Forbes magazine ranked Martinez as the world's 94th highest-paid athlete in 2019, totaling $25.6 million ($ million today) in projected earnings.

-2020 season
+2020

-During the start-delayed 2020 season, Martinez was again Boston's primary designated hitter.
+During the pandemic-shortened 2020 season, Martinez was again Boston's primary designated hitter.
 He struggled at the plate, falling below the Mendoza Line (.200) on September 18.
 Overall with the 2020 Red Sox, he batted .213 with seven home runs and 27 RBIs in 54 games.